Miguel Palau | Principal UX Research Strategist & Design Researcher

 Professional Profile

-Miguel Palau is a Principal UX Research Strategist and Design Anthropologist with extensive research experience leading cross-cultural UX research for global digital products across LATAM, APAC, MENA, and Europe.
-He combines Psychological Anthropology and Human-Computer Interaction to guide product strategy through mixed-methods research and original theoretical frameworks.
+Miguel Palau is a Venezuelan anthropologist and Principal UX Research Strategist, Design Researcher with extensive corporate research experience leading cross-cultural research for global digital products across LATAM, APAC, MENA, and Europe.
+He combines Psychoanalytic Anthropology and Human-Computer Interaction to guide product strategy through mixed-methods research and original theoretical frameworks.

 He specializes in translating deep cultural and psychological insights into strategic product decisions — helping teams align product values, features, information architecture, and visual elements with the conscious and unconscious preferences of users in diverse global markets.